FK-4000

 The FK-4000 is a high-power microwave (HPM) air defense system developed by the China Aerospace Science and Industry Corporation (CASIC).
 It was unveiled by CASIC at the Zhuhai Airshow 2024.

+Design

 The FK-4000 system consists of a large phased array microwave emitter capable of generating rapid electromagnetic pulses (EMP) and a fire-control radar, an electro-optical system, which are all mounted on a Shaanxi SX2306 cross-country truck chassis.

 The FK-4000 system can operate independently or grouped together to form an air defense network.
 It can also work collaboratively with the FK-3000 missile-based air defense system.
 The usage of EMP is considered economically beneficial for targeting asymmetric threats.
 The FK-4000 system can damage and neutralize small drones and drone swarm with a directional area and at a range of 3 km.